Mocha Almond Fudge

 Notes

-For the instant espresso, I used one pack of Starbucks VIA Italian Roast.
-Adapted from An Edible Mosaic.
+Instant espresso: I used one pack of Starbucks VIA Italian Roast.